 In short, Divinity: Original Sin is a game with a lot of ideas that come into play in almost every facet of its design; puzzles, combat, roleplaying and character building in general are a step apart from anything I've seen in any prior CRPG.
 Somewhere along the line, though, the developers somehow forgot to make the game fun to actually play.
 While there is a bit of visceral thrill in dropping enemies into hazards with teleport spells and "disarming" traps by throwing objects into them, detonating them while you're safely out of harm's way, that quickly gives way to a myriad of interface and design flaws.
 UI interaction feels unpleasantly slow and sluggish, with many button inputs, enemy highlights and drag-and-drops simply not registering properly, or causing me to "grab" an inventory/quickbar icon as if I'd pressed and held the button rather than simply clicking it once.
 Combat is also not bound to a grid, meaning that many attempts to make a precise move just resulted in me stumbling into a trap or taking aim at an enemy, my target becoming un-highlighted in the split-second it took for my click to register and causing my character to run straight ahead at their target, wasting AP and putting themselves straight in harm's way rather than firing an arrow or spell.
 I also saw a substantial amount of screen-tearing and slowdown when simply moving through towns and combat scenes with very little actually occurring on-screen.
 Basically, Original Sin as a whole just feels poorly optimized, which, for a game barely more graphically advanced than 2012's Torchlight II running on a gaming computer I built brand-new in mid-2016, should definitely not be the case.
 It certainly doesn't speak well of the game either when Ultima VII - a game made for MS-DOS near the dawn of mouse-based interfaces for games - has a more crisp, responsive and solid-feeling UI than a game released over twenty years later.

 The game's mechanics just wear thin after a while as well, because when it comes down to it, that's all they really are - shallow gimmicks made solely to give a false sense of innovative design.
-Sure, it's fun for a time to douse enemies in oil and set them ablaze or smash down doors with a zweihander instead of having to do tedious key-hunting, but when combat is so frequent and virtually every bypassable puzzle has a more traditional solution - and it's often far less of a time investment to go get the key behind an enemy group or proceed through the quest properly instead of brute-forcing your way through that Level 27 door - it all just feels pointless after only a short while.
+Sure, it's fun for a time to douse enemies in oil and set them ablaze or smash down doors with a zweihander instead of having to do tedious key-hunting, but when combat is so frequent and virtually every bypassable puzzle has a more traditional solution - and it's often far less of a time investment to go get the key behind an enemy group or proceed through the quest properly instead of wasting four broadswords and fifteen minutes of tedious clicking to brute-force your way through that Level 27 door - it all just feels pointless after only a short while.
 Pair that with the fact that combat is so one-note for much of the game, pitting the player against the same few enemy types (and associated gimmicks) over and over again for several hours at a stretch, and I got bored of that very quickly too.
-Even the dialog wears thin fast, feeling like some child's desperate attempt to emulate Shakespeare by heaping purple prose into every single character's dialog (and spelling several words wrong as they went).
+Even the dialog wears thin fast, feeling like some child's desperate attempt to emulate Shakespeare by heaping mountains of purple prose into every single character's dialog (and spelling several words wrong as they went).
 That, plus the truly wretched voice acting which they were frankly far better off without in the original release of the game, makes the storytelling aspect grating after only a short while.

 So, beyond a few clever gimmicks that might draw eyes and get some impulse purchases from players who only see the first hour or so of its gameplay, Divinity: Original Sin brings almost nothing to the table.
 Once the initial awe wears off, it isn't long before its design flaws become irritating and you see just how one-note and shallow the game truly is, amounting to little more than a tedious monster-mash with an archetypal plot and few, if any, memorable characters or underlying gameplay elements.
 The major, defining difference between this and the rest of the Divinity franchise, as far as I can tell, it's that they had enough crowdfunding money to buy a handful of 9/10 scores from gaming rags this time around.
 And since people by-and-large will just take anything the first three or four results on Google say as gospel, never bothering to apply any discretion, critical thought or even common sense in doing so... well, you can draw your own conclusions from there.
 As someone who hasn't read a big-name review site in many years and endeavors not to buy into hype in any form, I can tell you that a good first impression is all that Original Sin had to offer me, and on a service like Steam where secondhand sales are nonexistent and refunds are disallowed after two hours of gameplay are logged, that's really all Larian needed to get my money.
 A shame for them, then, that their little trick will only work once.